isaacharrisholt/supawright/README.md

 })
 ```

-You can optional pass a `data` object as the second argument to the `create`
+You can optionally pass a `data` object as the second argument to the `create`
 function to override the fake data that is generated.
 If you pass in data
 for a foreign key column, Supawright will not create a record for that table.